JumpLink/mediacenter/README.md

 @unclutter
 @sh -c 'cd /home/pi/mediacenter/src && node app.js'
 ```
+* Set pcmanf to automount devices and but not show them on mount.

 ## Links
 * [Build your own Google TV Using RaspberryPi, NodeJS and Socket.io](http://blog.donaldderek.com/2013/06/build-your-own-google-tv-using-raspberrypi-nodejs-and-socket-io/)